Never underestimate what an animal knows or understands.

 Finnigan's plush hedgehog

-Christine Noble Seller has 'Conversations with Animals'.
-A professional animal communicator based in Canada, she facilitates the conversations between animals and their people, promoting understanding and appreciation between all species.
+Christine has 'Conversations with Animals'.
+A professional Interspecies Communicator, Christine loves to facilitates conversations between animals and their people.
+Promoting understanding and appreciation between all species.